zhangchengchuan/tp-1/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to delete a specified task.
-2. System asks the user to confirm the delete.
-3. User confirms.
-4. System removes the specified task from the task list.
+2. System removes the specified task from the task list.
-5. System updates the GUI to show the new task list.
+3. System updates the GUI to show the new task list. <br>
-6. Use case ends.
+   Use case ends.

 **Extension:**

+* 1a.
+User enters an invalid task index
+    * 1a1.
+System requests for a valid task index.
-* 3a.
-User does not confirm the delete
+    * 1a2.
+User enters the task index.
-    * System prompts user that delete action has been cancelled.
+    * Steps 1a1 - 1a2 are repeated until the task index entered is correct. <br>
+      Use case resumes from step 2.

 **Use case: Add Module**

 **MSS:**

-1. User requests to add a module.
+1. User requests to add a module together with its details.
-2. System shows a list of required parameters
-3. User provides the following information:
-    1. Module Code
-    2. Class Schedule
-    3. Links (Zoom, Luminus etc)
-    4. Examination Date
-4. System creates the module.
+2. System adds the new module and displays it.
-5. Use case ends.
+3. Use case ends.

 **Extensions**

-* 3a.
-The parameters entered are invalid, such as Invalid Module Code.
+* 1a.
+The parameters entered are invalid, such as Invalid Module Code, mismatch of parameters.
-    * System shows error to user.
-    * Use case returns to step 3
-* 3b.
-Number of Parameters entered does not match the required number of fields
-    * System shows error to user.
+    * 1a1.
+System requests for a valid parameters.
+    * 1a2.
+User enters the parameters.
+    * Steps 1a1 - 1a2 are repeated until the parameters entered are correct. <br>
-    * Use case returns to step 3
+      Use case resumes from step 2.

 **Use case: Update Module**

 **MSS:**

-1. User requests to edit a specified module
+1. User requests to update a specified module and enters the new details.
-2. System shows the specific module information
+2. System updates the details and displays the edited module. <br>
+   Use case ends.

+**Extensions:**
+* 1a.
+User enters an invalid module index<br>
+    * 1a1.
+System requests for a valid module index.
-3. User requests to edit a specified section of the module
+    * 1a2.
+User enters the module index.
+    * Steps 1a1 - 1a2 are repeated until the module index entered is correct. <br>
+      Use case resumes from step 2.
+* 1b.
+System detects an error in the entered data.
-4. System asks user for the new section content
+    * 1b1.
+System requests for the correct data.
-5. User enters the new content
+    * 1b2.
+User enters new data.
-6. System updates new content and displays the edited module.
+    * Steps 1b1 - 1b2 are repeated until the data entered is correct. <br>
+      Use case resumes from step 2. <br><br>

 **Use case: Delete Module**

 **MSS:**

-1. User request to delete modules.
+1. User requests to delete a specified module.
-2. System shows list of modules.
-3. User enters Index of specified module.
-4. System pops up a reminder to ask if user wants to remove all the data permanently
-5. System removes all module related data.
+2. System removes the specified module from the module list.
+3. System updates the GUI to show the new module list. <br>
-6. Use case ends.
+   Use case ends.

-**Extensions**

-* 3a.
-The index entered is invalid (Index greater than size of list or less than zero)
-    * System shows an error to user.
-    * Use case returns to step 3
-* 3b.
-Number of Parameters does not match number of fields (more than 1 or less than 0)
-    * System shows error to user.
+**Extension:**

+* 1a.
+User enters an invalid module index<br>
+    * 1a1.
+System requests for a valid module index.
+    * 1a2.
+User enters the module index.
+    * Steps 1a1 - 1a2 are repeated until the module index entered is correct. <br>
-    * Use case returns to step 3
+      Use case resumes from step 2.

 ### Non-Functional Requirements